 Weather.
 June-July is the end of the hot season and the middle of the monsoon season.
 It will be hot and humid during the day, and it often rains in the evening.
 Sunscreen and umbrella are highly recommended.
 (Available at convenient stores throughout the city.)

 What to Wear.
 Thai people are still mourning the loss of the late King Rama IX.
 To show respect, please avoid bright colors.
 If you are planning to visit temples, avoid tanktops, shorts, short skirts and sandals.

 Dining.
 Bangkok is a food heaven.
 You will find restaurants of all kinds, from local street food to some of the world's best restaurants.
 You will also find bars and clubs of all kinds in various parts of the city.
-If you wish to try street food in clean and safe environment, there are cafeterias at MBK (near BTS National Stadium) and Terminal 21 (near BTS Asok).
+If you wish to try street food in clean and safe environment, there are cafeterias serving local food at MBK (near BTS National Stadium) and Terminal 21 (near BTS Asok).
 More upscale restaurants are located in department stores (e.g., Paragon, Chamchuri Square, Central World).
-Siam Square, with is connected to MBK with with a pedestrian bridge) also offers many local restaurants.
+Siam Square, with is connected to MBK with a pedestrian bridge also offers many local restaurants.

 Shopping.
 At MBK, you can find a wide-variety of street market gift items at a reasonable price in air-conditioned environment.
+(Bargening is appropriate and expected.)
 There are shopping malls along BTS Skhumvit Line, such as Siam Paragon (BTS Siam), Central World (between BTS Siam and Chit Lom), Terminal 21 (BTS Asok), and Emporium (BTS Phrom Phong).

 Emergency.
 If you encounter problems, you can call the Tourist Police at 1155.
 (If you don't have a phone, ask someone nearby to make the call for you.)
 You can also contact the embassy or consulate of your country.